adam-mcdaniel/sage/README.md

 - [ ] Better frontend parser (switch to [Nom](https://crates.io/crates/nom)?)
 - [ ] A package manager
 - [ ] AST Macros

+## Where can I learn more?

+You can read [my blog post](https://adam-mcdaniel-blog.github.io/compilers-for-the-future) about the programming language to learn more about the implementation!

+## How do I contribute?

+If you want to contribute, you can open an issue or a pull request.
+[Adding backends for other architectures is a great way to contribute!](https://github.com/adam-mcdaniel/sage/blob/main/src/targets/c.rs)

 <!-- Do the same table, but divided into 2 columns to be easier to read -->
 <!--